Technicali/cqrs-commands/README.md

 *Note: The `id`, of course, will vary ;-).*

 Now you can send that command to the server using your favorite AJAX library, such as [http.js](https://github.com/goloroden/http.js).
-In case you want to track the command lateron, feel free to remember its `id`.
+In case you want to track the command at a later point in time, feel free to remember its `id`.

 That's it :-)!